 Serving Suggestions

-You can offer a small amount on a spoon, then stop offering it when baby closes their mouth or turns their head, as those are signs baby is done.
+You can offer a small amount on a baby spoon, then stop offering it when baby closes their mouth or turns their head, as those are signs baby is done.
 Or you can put a little on a spoon and hand the spoon to baby to feed themself.

 Baby Cereal for Baby-Led Weaning